-And yet thinking never creates the house of being.
-Thinking conducts historical eksistence, that is, the bumanitas of bomo bumanus, into the realm of the upsurgence of healing [des Heilen].
+And yet thinking never creates the house of Being.
+Thinking conducts historical eksistence, that is, the humanitas of homo humanus, into the realm of the upsurgence of the healing [des Heilens].

-With healing, evil appears all the more in the clearing of being.
-The essence of evil does not consist in the mere baseness of human action, but rather in the malice of rage.
-Both of these, however, healing and the raging, can essentially occur in being only insofar as being itself is in strife.
+With healing, evil appears all the more in the lighting of Being.
+The essence of evil does not consist in the mere baseness of human action but rather in the malice of rage.
+Both of these, however, healing and the raging, can essentially occur only in Being, insofar as Being itself is what is contested.
 In it is concealed the essential provenance of nihilation.
-What nihilates comes to the clearing as the negative.
-This can be addressed in the "no." The "not" in no way arises from the no-saying of negation.
-Every "no" that does not mistake itself as willful assertion of the positing power of subjectivity, but rather remains a letting-be of ek-sistence, answers to the claim of the nihilation that has come to the clearing.
+What nihilates illuminates itself as the negative.
+This can be addressed in the "no." The "not" in no way arises from the no-saving of negation.
+Every "no" that does not mistake itself as willful assertion of the positing power of subjectivity, but rather remains a letting-be of ck-sistence, answers to the claim of the nihilation illumined.
 Every "no" is simply the affirmation of the "not."
 Every affirmation consists in acknowledgment.
 Acknowledgment lets that toward which it goes come toward it.
 It is believed that nihilation is nowhere to be found in beings themselves.
 This is correct as long as one seeks nihilation as some kind of being, as an existing quality in beings.
 But in so seeking, one is not seeking nihilation.
-Neither is being any existing quality that allows itself to be ascertained among beings.
-[190] And yet being is more in being^a than any beings.
-Because nihilation occurs essentially in being itself we can never discern it as something in beings.
+Neither is Being any existing quality which allows itself to be fixed among beings.
+And yet Being is more in being than any being.
+Because nihilation occurs essentially in Being itself we can never discern it as a being among beings.
 Reference to this impossibility never in any way proves that the origin of the not is no-saying.
-This proof appears to carry weight only if one posits beings as what is objective for subjectivity.
-From this alternative it follows that every "not." because it never appears as something objective, must inevitably be the product of a subjective act.
-But whether no-saying first posits the "not" as something merely thought, or whether nihilation first requires the "no" as what is to be said in the letting-be of beings - this can never be decided at all by a subjective reflection of a thinking already posited as subjectivity.
+This proof appears to carry only if one posits beings as what is objective for subjectivity.
+From this alternative it follows that every "not," because it never appears as something objective, must inevitably be the product of a subjective act.
+But whether no-saying first posits the "not" as something merely thought, or whether nihilation first requires the "no" as what is to be said in the letting-be of beings-this can never be decided at all by a subjective reflection of a thinking already posited as subjectivity.
 In such a reflection we have not yet reached the dimension where the question can be appropriately formulated.
-It remains to ask, granting that thinking belongs to ek-sistence, whether every "yes" and "no" are not themselves already eksistent in the truth of being.
-If they are, then the "yes" and the "no" b are already intrinsically in thrall to being.
-As enthralled, they can never first posit the very thing to which they themselves belong.
+It remains to ask, granting that thinking belongs to ek-sistence, whether every "yes" and "no" are not themselves already dependent upon Being.
+As these dependents, they can never first posit the very thing to which they themselves belong.

-Nihilation unfolds essentially in being itself, and not at all in the existence of the human being - so far as this existence is thought as the subjectivity of the ego cogito.
-Existence [Dasein] in no way nihilates as a human subject who carries out nihilation in the sense of denial; rather, Da-sein nihilates inasmuch as it belongs to the essence of being as that essence in which the human being ek-sists.
-Being nihilates - as being.
-Therefore the "not" appears in the absolute Idealism of Hegel and Schelling as the negativity of negation in the essence of being.
-But there being is thought in the sense of absolute actuality as the unconditioned will that wills itself and does so as the will of knowledge and of love.
-In this willing being as will to power is still concealed.
+Nihilation unfolds essentially in Being itself, and not at all in the existence of man-so far as this is thought as the subjectivity of the ego cogito.
+Dasein in no way nihilates as a human subject who carries out nihilation in the sense of denial; rather, Da-sein nihilates inasmuch as it belongs to the essence of Being as that essence in which man ek-sists.
+Being nihilates-as Being.
+Therefore the "not" appears in the absolute Idealism of Hegel and Schelling as the negativity of negation in the essence of Being.
+But there Being is thought in the sense of absolute actuality as unconditioned will that wills itself and does so as the will of knowledge and of love.
+In this willing Being as will to power is still concealed.
 But just why the negativity of absolute subjectivity is "dialectical," and why nihilation comes to the fore through this dialectic but at the same time is veiled in its essence, cannot be discussed here.